EQ4/Chipstuff/README.md

 Chipstuff
 =========

-This is most / all of the chiptune stuff I have
+This is most / all of the chiptune stuff I have.

+The NSF folder, as well as a lot of the MOD stuff, isn't mine.
+I'll be sorting it out here and there.